-To: Mayor, Vice Mayor and Commissioners

-From: Michael P. Crotty, Town Manager

-Date: July 1, 2014

-Subject: FY 14/15 Budget Message
+To:Mayor, Vice Mayor and CommissionersFrom:Michael P. Crotty, Town ManagerDate:October 1, 2014Subject:FY 14/15 Budget Message

-Along with this budget message, I am submitting the proposed FY 14/15 Town of Surfside Budget.
+Along with this budget message, I am submitting the FY 14/15 Town of Surfside Budget.
 This document represents the collective work of Department Directors and their staffs.
-While each section of the budget provides detailed information, this budget will highlight significant features of the proposed budget.
+While each section of the budget provides detailed information, this message will highlight significant features of the FY 14/15 budget.